Nick Jr. (UK & Ireland)

+British-Irish variant of Nick Jr.

-Nick Jr. is a British/Irish pay television channel owned and operated by Paramount Networks UK & Australia.
-The channel is aimed at preschool children.
-It is the first ever full-day preschool-oriented TV channel in the United Kingdom and all of Europe, having launched on 1 September 1999.
+Nick Jr. is a children's pay television channel in the United Kingdom and Ireland owned and operated by Paramount Networks UK & Australia.
+Aimed at preschoolers, it launched as the first full-day preschool-oriented television channel in the United Kingdom and all of Europe on 1 September 1999.

 History

+Early history (1993–1999)

-Nick Jr. was first broadcast in the UK and Ireland on 1 September 1993 during the daytime hours from 9 a.m. to 12 p.m. on weekdays on Nickelodeon, though these hours varied over time, particularly when Nick Jr. aired in a breakfast slot in the school holidays (mostly summer time).
-Its programming was a mix of shows from the US version of Nick Jr. and other imported shows.
+Nick Jr. launched as a morning block with Nickelodeon on 1 September 1993.
+The block aired during the daytime hours from 9 a.m. to 12 p.m. on weekdays though these hours varied over time, particularly when Nick Jr. aired in a breakfast slot in the school holidays (mostly summer time).
+Its programming was a mix of shows from the American version of Nick Jr. and other imported shows.
 Later in the block's existence, syndicated British children's programmes would be a main focus of the channel as well.
 By the late 1990s, it was mostly broadcast between 10 a.m. to 2:30 p.m.

-On 10 June 1999, it was announced that the block would be spun off into a channel, and its new branding was being finalised.
-The channel launched on 1 September 1999 as the world's first dedicated preschoolers' channel.
-On the Astra 1B satellite of Sky's analogue satellite service, the new channel timeshared with Sky Sports 3 and broadcast between 6 am and 10 am, although this schedule would sometimes be altered if sports were being covered in the early morning.
-On digital satellite and cable, Nick Jr. aired from 6 a.m. to 7 p.m.
-A spinoff of the recently launched American Noggin channel was proposed to timeshare with Nick Jr., but this never materialised.